 1. Pulp Fiction

-If you’ve seen every one of these films, from worst to best, then we know you’re as excited about Quentin Tarantino’s new film as we are.
-So stay tuned for another super-hit from this legendary filmmaker!
+If you’ve seen every one of these films, from worst to best, then we know you’re as excited about Quentin Tarantino’s Once Upon A Time In Hollywood as we are.
+Read more about the film here and stay tuned for another super-hit from this legendary filmmaker!